Ottawa Law Firms- Ottawa Accident Lawyer – David Hollingsworth.

 mobile (613) 978-9549 (613) 237-4922 ext.203

 Some personal injuries are so severe that they are obvious, while others are not.
-Some personal injuries are harder to see, as they are not visible, yet may be equally as painful and life-changing.
-The following personal injuries are the more common personal injuries, but do not include all..
+Some personal injuries are harder to see, yet may be equally as painful and life-changing.
+The following are some of the more common personal injuries, but do not include all…

 spinal cord injury